Mockupmonday #136

 Curious about how to find the palette to participate.
 Follow these steps and start coloring!!

-Here you can see a detailed list of the fabrics in the Hey Betty Boo palette from Art Gallery Fabric
+Here you can see a detailed list of the fabrics in the Love Letters! palette by Becca Plymale for Art Gallery Fabrics

 We can’t wait to see all your mock-ups!